 Gustav III’s Museum of Antiquities, Royal Palace

 Ask anyone and they will tell you royal families know a thing or two about special treats and pleasures.
 While we’ve been to many opulent palaces, few compare to Sweden’s ‘Kungliga slottet’ when it comes to inviting the public to dwell on its grandeur.
 Encompassing over six hundred rooms and a total of five museums, the ambitiously decorated complex welcomes visitors to its treasury, its dazzling reception chambers and its Hall of State, home to Queen Christina’s fabled silver throne.
 Still, our favourite regal sight is a sculpture collection, assembled in Stockholm by King Gustav III in the late 1700s.
 A monarch who excelled at the art of splurging, Gustav had a habit of spending public funds on cultural ventures.
 And that’s quite alright with us: his antiquities gallery displays more than two hundred statues (most of which are Italian) installed in the same way the blue-blooded art lover admired them back in the 18th century.
-Having been open to the public since 1794, this is one of Europe’s oldest museums and a return to the golden days of royal extravagance.
+Having been open to the public since 1794, this is one of Europe’s oldest museums and a return to the days of royal extravagance.

 A pleasant stroll from the Royal Palace, Luzette offers a similarly palatable throwback to past glory, albeit in a more literal sense: the Norrmalm-based brasserie boasts with an upscale menu spoiling Stockholm’s it-crowd with classic, long-revered delicacies – we could bathe in the risotto with fennel confit, nut vinaigrette and rocket (though, perhaps this would go against Swedish etiquette).
 With premises that date back to 1871 and a focus on marble and coffee-coloured furnishings, Luzette feels both intimate and luxurious.
 Its name is derived from the Spanish ‘luz’, meaning light, and we have a feeling the overhead ceiling lamps might have something to do with this, endowing the space with its warm and romantic ambiance.
 Naturally, the goal of dining here is to show yourself (or your other half) some love, so we find the eatery’s emotive guise rather fitting.
 Just remember to bring time when you visit.
 Indulging at Luzette isn’t a thirty-minute affair.
 In fact, we once spent half an hour browsing the wine menu alone.
 Some bottles here sell at 6250 kr – but hey, you’re worth it.